 To learn more about this, and get tips on how you can stay safe while using Amazon, be sure to check out our article on Amazon safety.

 Amazon's main function is as an Internet-based marketplace.
 Its basic process is pretty simple, and similar to what you'd encounter in a real-life retail store:

 In addition to selling items itself, Amazon also allows third parties to sell items on its website.
 Whether you're only looking to sell a few items or are looking to fill bulk orders, Amazon can accommodate you.

 Amazon has expanded beyond being an online marketplace to creating some of today's most cutting-edge digital devices and services.
 These include:

-Kindle -- Probably Amazon's most well-known original product, the Kindle is a specialized computer known as an "e-reader" that allows you to read all manner of printed material.
+The Amazon Kindle is probably Amazon's most well-known original product.
+It's a specialized computer known as an "e-reader" that allows you to read all manner of printed material.
 Whether it's a celebrity or politician's biography, the hottest fiction on the market, or even just your daily city newspaper, you won't need a bookshelf to store it all...
 Kindle will take care of that for you.
 And no paper cuts!

-Fire Tablet -- Like Apple's iPad, Amazon's Fire Tablet is a tablet computer, designed with maximum portability in mind and a unique, easy-to-use interface.
-While it's designed for entertainment (such as playing games, watching movies, taking photos, and even reading books like on the Kindle), it also has several common practical functions that you'd expect on a regular computer.
+Like Apple's iPad, Amazon's Fire Tablet is a tablet computer.
+It's designed with maximum portability in mind, and sports a unique, easy-to-use interface.
+While it's geared towards entertainment (such as playing games, watching movies, taking photos, and even reading books like on the Kindle), it also has several common practical functions that you'd expect on a regular computer.
 These include sending, receiving, and reading emails, as well as creating, editing, and sharing documents in Microsoft Office.
 You can browse the Internet on it, too.